gh-pullbot/discord-bot/README.md

 # discord-bot
 Discord Bot for Time Keeping in MapleStory

+This bot's timer is tuned for the Verus/True Hilla boss fight and can be deployed on up to as many servers as Discord allows per Application in the [Discord Developer Portal](https://discordapp.com/developers/applications/).

+Inspired by ThiefGMS and his insight/mp3 files into the Verus Hilla fight Special Thanks to MapleStory.gg and catboy on Discord for their contributions and hosting!

+Boss Timer Mechanics:
+     16s from start to hourglass timer (29:44)
+     First interval 150s (27:14, etc.)
+     When HP hits 25% on the second HP bar, interval becomes 125s  (requires !2 input from the player) When HP hits 20% on the third HP bar, interval becomes 100s   (requires !3 input from the player)

+Possible Future Features:
+ - Allow input of current clock time for soul split
+    - This is especially helpful after a phase change

+NOTE:
+This bot may not always be 100% accurate to the real fight due to unresolvable latency issues with both the Nexon and Discord servers.
+There may be a variance of 0-5s from actual game.

+# Usage
+NOTE: Please do not use a command while the bot is speaking.
+It will crash due to OPUS limitations with Discord.

+Commands include:

+!start to start timer and allow bot to enter user's voice channel

+!2 for phase 2 (use after 1.75 HP bars have depleted)

+!3 for phase 3 (use after 2.75 HP bars have depleted)

+!stop to disconnect the bot.

 # Installation / Deployment
 NOTE: [Unfortunately, Discord Voice Chat does not work with free web servers like Heroku](https://stackoverflow.com/questions/53074580/discord-py-opus-heroku-issues)